Rebecca Miller: 1988–1994

-1990s

-Miller is a novelist, director, independent filmmaker, and advocate of women in the film industry.
-She was featured in the 2003 IFC Films documentary In The Company of Women, directed by Lesli Klainberg and Gini Reticker.
+1995–2009

 Miller wrote and directed her first film, Angela, in 1995.
 It is the story of 10-year-old Angela's attempt to purge her soul of sin in order to cure her mentally ill mother.
 The film premiered at Philadelphia Festival of World Cinema, and screened at Sundance Film Festival.
 For Angela, Miller received the Independent Feature Project's Open Palm Award, and the Sundance Film Festival Filmmaker Trophy from her peers.
 The film's cinematographer Ellen Kuras was also honored at Sundance and the Brussels International Festival of Fantasy Film.

-2000s

 Miller's collection of prose portraits of women, Personal Velocity, was awarded The Washington Post Best Book of 2001.
 Personal Velocity was adapted by Miller for her 2002 award-winning feature film by the same name.
 She adapted three short stories into a screenplay of three different, although thematically unified short films, which Miller then directed.
 Each film explores personal transformation in response to life-changing circumstances.
 Miller credits the poet Honor Moore for help to "bridge the gap between being a writer of scripts and fiction."
 Personal Velocity: Three Portraits screened at Tribeca Film Festival, the High Falls Film Festival, and the film was successfully released through United Artists.
 The film earned critical praise from The New York Times as "the work of a talented and highly visual writer."
 For Personal Velocity, Miller received the Sundance Film Festival Grand Jury Prize and the Independent Spirit John Cassavetes Award in 2002, and the National Board of Review of Motion Pictures Special Recognition for Excellence in Filmmaking in 2003.
 Cinematographer Ellen Kuras received the Excellence in Cinematography Award at Sundance.
 Personal Velocity: Three Portraits is part of the permanent collection of the Museum of Modern Art in New York City.

 In 2003, Miller wrote and illustrated A Woman Who.
 The book is a collection of images of women, in a variety of scenes, each drawn by Miller with her eyes closed.
+Also in 2003, she was featured in the IFC Films documentary In The Company of Women, directed by Lesli Klainberg and Gini Reticker.
 Miller wrote the screenplay for the 2005 film adaptation of David Auburn's Pulitzer Prize-winning play Proof.
 The film was directed by John Madden, and stars Gwyneth Paltrow and Anthony Hopkins.